philipdev/stateflow/README.md

 <a name="module_stateflow..StateFlow#go"></a>
 ###stateFlow.go(state, complete)
-Set the flow in a specific state
+Set the flow in a specific state, this function is still considered internal because abruptly goes to the target state.

 **Params**

-- state `string` - the state to set to
+- state `string` - target state
 - complete `completion` - the callback to be called when a state of type 'end' is reached, aka when the "flow-state" has been ended.

 **Properties**